 And if you like what you see, please spread the word.
 Tell your friends.
 Take them to see the film when it opens October 12.
 Vote with your feet at the box office.
 Vote early.
 Vote often.

-David Kelley is the founder and chief intellectual officer of The Atlas Society.
-A professional philosopher, teacher, and best-selling author, he has been active proponent of Objectivism for more than 25 years.
+David Kelley is the founder and executive director of The Atlas Society.
+A professional philosopher, teacher, and best-selling author, he has been a leading proponent of Objectivism for more than 25 years.